-In the past year, the Zika virus has wreaked havoc on the guest lists for a number of weddings I've planned, both in Florida and the Caribbean.
+At one point, the Zika virus wreaked havoc on the guest lists for a number of weddings I planned, both in Florida and the Caribbean.
 Frequently, many of the guests (and members of the wedding party) are at an age where they are thinking about, or actively trying to, get pregnant.
 And the World Health Organization and the Centers for Disease Control have labeled the vast majority of popular destination wedding areas as part of the area to be avoided if you're trying to conceive.

 Keep Negative Reactions to a Minimum

 First, it's okay to be frustrated and angry, but you need to keep those feelings between you and your fiancé.
 And maybe your parents.
 Do not rant about a bridesmaid who dropped out to another member of the wedding party.
 People gossip.
 Your remarks could get back to the offending party.
 And while you're angry now, you do not want to lose a friendship over something you will later come to realize wasn't as a big of a deal as you made of it.
 Trust me, I had a bridesmaid get pregnant and drop out before my wedding.
 I had been her maid of honor, and at the time, I was devastated she couldn't be there with me.
 She'd even bought the dress!
 But I was nice about it and supportive of her, and looking back, I'm glad she made the best decision for her own health.